 The story doesn’t stop there.
 It ends in the New Testament when the bride will finally be ready for her husband.
 It is a beautiful and gut-wrenching story, but as we read it in the Old Testament it is also a reminder of our own journey.
 It reminds us of the times that we were broken when we rejected God and committed our own indiscretions against Him.
 And yet, He never stopped pursuing us and sought to redeem us through His Son.

 The Old Testament provides the Context for Biblical Womanhood

 We cannot understand Biblical womanhood in its entirety without the context of the role of women in the Old Testament.

 Genesis provides two fundamental truths for understanding Biblical womanhood.
 First, it states clearly that women were created in the image of God.
 What does that mean for women?
 It is a game changer.
 Internalizing that truth can help us understand our true identity, and our self-worth.
 It can help us through body image struggles and improve our self-confidence when trying to accomplish the tasks that God has given us.
 You can read more about women being created in the image of God in, Created in His Image: Defining Truth for Women (https://www.fruitfullyliving.com/created-in-his-image-why-women-need-to-know-this/)

 Second, Genesis also gives us the reason God created women in the first place.
 In short, it was to be a “help-meet” for the man.

-Of course we all know about the Proverbs 31 woman, but even this section of Scripture has deeper truths about womanhood we rarely see.
-And we cannot forget the numerous examples that God give us on the accomplishments of righteous women (Jehosheba, the daughters of Zelophehad, Abigail, etc) and examples of women we should NOT emulate (Jezebel).
+Of course, we all know about the Proverbs 31 woman, but even this section of Scripture has deeper truths about womanhood we rarely see.
+And we cannot forget the numerous examples that God gives us on the accomplishments of righteous women (Jehosheba, the daughters of Zelophehad, Abigail, etc) and examples of women we should NOT emulate (Jezebel).